Plotly Dash Apps¶

 Preparing your Code¶

-Below, we have a Dash app in a Python file called plotlyapp.py, along with some files in an assets folder.
-To try out this example, you can obtain the source code here.
+We have a Dash app in a Python file called plotlyapp.py, along with some files in an assets folder.
+The source code is here.

 It is preferred if your Dash object is called ‘app’ in your script, but if ‘app’ does not exist or is not an object of type dash.Dash, the first suitable dash.Dash object will be located and used.